xanicas/task-filter/README.md

 - Task counters show the number of tasks in each category.
 - Easily filter tasks by clicking on the category in the sidebar.

-### 3. Dynamic Updates
+### 3. Search Functionality
-- Sidebar counters and task lists update in real-time when tasks are added or their statuses change.

-### 4. Responsive Design
+- Search Bar: Locate tasks quickly by typing keywords in the search bar.
+- Dynamic Filtering: Search results update instantly as you type, working alongside the filtering functionality.

+### 5. Enhanced User Interface
+- Unified Controls: Combined task creation input and search bar for a streamlined experience.
+- Dropdown Menu: Update task status easily using a dropdown menu for each task.
-- The app is styled using SCSS to ensure a clean and responsive user interface.
+- Responsive Design: Styled with SCSS to ensure a clean, responsive, and intuitive interface.

+### 6. Pagination
+- Paginated Task View: If there are many tasks, they are displayed in a paginated format to maintain a clutter-free interface.

 ---